Taiki-San/wwdc17downloader/README.md

-# wwdc15downloader
+# wwdc17downloader
-A small script downloading all the video from the WWDC 2015
+A small script downloading all the video from the WWDC 2017

-It'll download all the HD video available yet.
+It'll download all the HD video available, and notify you if something is missing.
-This is a tool to help you, please, don't abuse of it
+If you want the SD version, read the comment line 26 and replace `_hd_` by `_sd_` line 27 (or send a pull request using an argument).